 ENOUGH secures 40 million euros for mass production of plant proteins

-Scottish start-up ENOUGH has received €40 million in a significant funding round from investors including World Fund and CPT Capital.
-Aiming to produce plant-based proteins, the company plans to scale up production to help reduce CO2 emissions in the food industry.
+The Scottish start-up ENOUGH has received 40 million euros in a significant financing round from investors such as World Fund and CPT Capital.
+With the aim of producing plant-based proteins, production is to be expanded in order to make a contribution to reducing CO2 emissions in the food industry.

-Glasgow/Berlin - ENOUGH, a Scottish food start-up, has received a total of €40 million from investors in a funding round.
-World Fund and CPT Capital are among those behind the investment.
-The funds will be used to expand the production of high-quality plant-based proteins that enable imitation of meat products.
+Glasgow/Berlin - ENOUGH, a Scottish start-up in the food sector, has received a total of 40 million euros from investors in a financing round.
+Among others, World Fund and CPT Capital are behind this investment.
+The funds will be used to expand the production of high-quality plant-based proteins that enable the imitation of meat products.

 Jim Laird, founder and CEO of ENOUGH.